secretnodes/secretnodes.org/docs/tutorials/secret-node-troubleshooting.md

 # SGX Troubleshooting

-Here are some things to try if you've installed SGX as directed in the guides and are still running into issues.
+Here are some things to try if you've running into issues after installing SGX.

 1. Verify that "Secure Boot" is disabled in your bios.
 (This resolved an issue on a Dell Optiplex)